Below you will find answers to some of the most common questions. If you have a question not answered below, please contact us.

 We use the finest components available and every set requires over 150 steps before they are completed.
 I make every set, primarily by hand, right in our wood shop in Ohio.
 We do not import or assemble Chinese parts here, we actually do it all from start to finish.
-Our connectors alone (forgetting about labor and the other components utilized) cost us more than the selling price of many of the other shooting sticks available today.
+Our connectors alone (forgetting about labor and the other components utilized) cost us more than the selling price of many of the other shooting sticks available today; the same is true for the rear assembly on our Fly's Eye models.
 In 2003, we set out to make the very best Shooting Sticks on the market and we have never let the amount of labor or cost of any component trump that objective.

 When you start utilizing exotic versus domestic woods it adds another very significant cost to the product and it is the second most expensive component of our product.
 Our raw exotic woods cost 5 times (Jatoba) to 10 times (other exotics) as much as Hickory.
 Many of them also contain cross-directional grain that means we throw away or break two out of every three pieces we turn.
 Couple this with the fact that they are also much more difficult to work with because of their extreme hardness and you have a final cost per piece that can exceed 20 times the cost of Hickory.
 Having said all that, we enjoy working with the various exotic woods because the finished product is so stunning.

 I think that Thomas McInntyre, the Shooting Editor of Field and Stream sums up our commitment to quality best in the note we got from him after he received his, “My wife may not hunt but she recognizes quality craftsmanship.
 When I showed her your product her immediate comment was that you can always tell when someone cares about the product he makes.
 I learned long ago not to argue with my wife.”